noahgift/rdedupe/README.md

 * Add a GUI
 * Add a web interface
 * Fix GitHub Actions Build process to not fail silently!
-* Use Polars DataFrame and include statistics about files and generate a CSV report.
 * Store logs about actions performed across multiple runs

 ### Building and Running